mcheang20/mcheang20.github.io/_portfolio/metriks.md

   <dl>
       <dt class="heading">Receiving and Tracking Events</dt>
         <dd class="col-info">
           Our service had to feature the registry of various applications.
-Registered applications needed to be be able to manage receiving and tracking of events from the client-side.
+Registered applications needed to be be able to manage, receive, and track events from the client-side.
         </dd>
   </dl>
   <dl>